-We have audited the accompanying financial statements of the governmental activities and each major fund of Expressions Learning Arts Academy (the School), a component unit of the Alachua County District School Board, as of and for the year ended June 30, 2011, which collectively comprise the School's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of the School's management.
-Our responsibility is to express opinions on these financial statements based on our audit.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Expressions Learning Arts Academy, Inc. (the School), a component unit of the Alachua County District School Board, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.